Nicals/saulve/README.md

 `SAULVE_CHALLENGES` env variable).
 Each puzzle is identified by its module name.

-You can list all puzzle registered under a challenge:
+You can list all puzzles registered under a challenge:

 ```bash-session
 $ saulve --app challenges euler list